CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Luny: Lua in Unity - Editor and Runtime Scripting

-Use Lua as if it were C#.
+Use Lua in Unity for everything, instead of C#.
 Except there's no compiling.
 Just iterate, iterate, iterate.

 Reloading happens upon saving, instantly.
 Your code editor remains in focus while you're glancing at the changes in the editor, or build!

 # Simple Example
 A Unity Editor utility script that automatically opens new Scene assets.